 Water Efficiency Certificate

-If you are a landlord or owner of a home & you're preparing to rent this home out, there are a few factors that you should consider with regards to passing on the full cost of water to your tenant.
+If you are a landlord or owner of a home and you're preparing to rent this home out, there are a few factors that you should consider with regards to passing on the full cost of water to your tenant.
 The easiest way to do this is to contact Moyle Plumbing and Gas Fitting and obtain a Water Efficiency Certificate, QLD.

 Water charging as stated by the RTA (Residential Tenancies Authority)